szbrooks2017/Webxr-Business_Card/README.md

  - Launch and explore!

 ## How to view for IOS
- - Unfortunately the WebXR API isn't compatable with iphones yet!
+ - Unfortunately the WebXR API isn't compatable with Iphones yet!
  - The managing group for Safari is exploring integrating the API.

  ## Intended features